 Enter the coronavirus and the run on toilet paper.
 Many economists and psychologists have commented on the fear that motivates this hoarding behavior.
 Most commentaries are true as far as they go.
 The problem is they don’t go very far and never touch the real issue.
 Hoarding is obviously done to quell the fear of running out.
 But running out of what?

 Why toilet paper?
+Why not try something like Reusable Toilet Paper instead of hoarding it?
 The explanations I have seen say that toilet paper is an essential household item that is easy to hoard because it has no expiration date and comes in large packages that are light and easy to carry and store.
 All true.
 Fear induces hoarding, and people have gone insane hoarding all kinds of items, as if the plague to end the world were upon us, which is what the mass media keeps repeating as it whips up lunatic reactions.
 The end times are near!
 The Grim Reaper is at your door!

 The authorities have inflamed this fear, as authorities are apt to do, since fear, and the fear of death and disease, is the greatest way to control people.
 Remember the aftermath of the attacks of September 11, 2001.
 Fear went rampant and people ran to religious services for a while as elements within the U.S. government sent anthrax through the mail to heighten the fear.
 But anthrax was nothing compared to the coronavirus’s spread and panic.
 With the 2001 attacks, the terrorist fear soon went onto the back burner to simmer away for all these years and keep everyone on an emergency fear footing so the government could execute its war and Patriot Act plans with little rebellion.
 It worked very well.
 Constant fear and anxiety became the norm as people internalized the 9/11 meme and its emergency phone number reminder.